 We entered into an employment agreement with Dr. Vahaviolos on February 28, 2018 for the position of Executive Chairman of the Board, with an effective date of August 10, 2017.
+The agreement had an initial term expiring

-The agreement will continue until September 1, 2020, and thereafter shall continue for successive one-year periods unless either party gives 90 days prior notice of non-renewal.
-The agreement changes Dr. Vahaviolos' compensation effective January 1, 2018, at which time his annual base salary became \$425,000 and his target for the annual cash incentive program became 75% of his base salary.
+September 1, 2020, and thereafter automatically renews successive one-year periods unless either party gives 90 days prior notice of non-renewal.
+Pursuant to the agreement, Dr. Vahaviolos' annual base salary is \$425,000 and his target for the annual cash incentive program is 75% of his base salary, all effective January 1, 2018.
 The agreement does not provide for participation by Dr. Vahaviolos in any equity incentive programs of the Company.
+Notwithstanding the employment agreement, Dr. Vahaviolos voluntarily agreed to reduce his annual base salary to \$340,000 effective October 1, 2020.